markusmoenig/Eldiron/Readme.md

 ![update_screenshot](docs/screen_tiles.png)

-In the Tiles view you can assign roles and animations to individual tiles in the currently available tilemaps.
+In the Tiles view, you can assign roles and animations to individual tiles in the currently available tilemaps.

-Eldiron reads all assets from the assets directory, this is a top level directory in this repository.
-If you want to add your own tilemaps to Eldiron you will need to paste the tilemap image into the assets/tilemaps directory.
+Eldiron reads all assets from the assets directory, this is a top-level directory in this repository.
+If you want to add your tilemaps to Eldiron you will need to paste the tilemap image into the assets/tilemaps directory.
 Note that right now only tilemaps with square tiles are supported.

 You can multi-select a range of tiles (via mouse click and drag) and by clicking the *Set Anim* button you create an animation for the first tile in the range.
 The other tiles will be set to *Unused* by default.

 When you click the *Enter Tags* button you can assign **,** separated tags to a tile, like *cupboard* or *waterfall*.
 Tags are always lower case.

-The *Clear Anim* button will remove an animation sequence form the currently selected tile.
+The *Clear Anim* button will remove an animation sequence from the currently selected tile.

 The *Set Default* button will set the currently selected tile as the default tile of the tilemap, it will be shown as a tilemap icon in the tilemap overview.

 The roles a tile can have are:

 * **Unused** - This tile is ignored and will not be shown in the area editor.
-* **Environment** - This is the default tile type for any kind of non blocking terrain.
-Use it for grass, floors etc.
+* **Environment** - This is the default tile type for any kind of nonblocking terrain.
+Use it for grass, floors, etc.
 * **Road** - Same as Environment but the AI in the upcoming Pathfinder node will prefer road tiles over environment tiles.
-* **Blocking** - Every environment tile which is not accessible to the player, like rocks, mountains, walls etc.
+* **Blocking** - Every environment tile which is not accessible to the player, like rocks, mountains, walls, etc.
 * **Character** - Character tiles, like animation tiles for a warrior.
 * **Utility** - Utility character tiles.
 Like a ship or a horse.
 * **Water** - Water tiles.
 Tiles where a ship can go.
 * **Effect** - Effect tiles, like an explosion.
 * **Icon** - Icons.

-Note that the behavior and look for tiles in a certain area or for a given tile in general can be freely adjusted via the Behavior node system.
+Note that the behavior and look for tiles in a certain area or a given tile, in general, can be freely adjusted via the Behavior node system.

 ## The Regions View (70% Done)